 There are a few coffee and doughnut chains which are nationwide or at least have a large region covered.
 Traveling with family and for business has allowed me to experience several donut shops.
 Yeah – notice the spelling difference there.
 I assume it is laziness that caused doughnut to be shortened to donut.
 I’ll probably flip back and forth between spellings to help with the SEO rankings.
 I am not a fan of unnecessary shortcutting and laziness.
-OMG – right?1 That was a joke.
+OMG – right?1

 I believe the largest of the doughnut chains in the United States is Dunkin Donuts.
 They are everywhere on the Eastern seaboard.
 I mean that almost literally – there are fifteen locations within five miles of my house!

 Dunkin Donuts’ (DD) coffee is a reasonable quality with good flavor when prepared properly.
 If you simply tell them “with cream and sugar”, expect an extremely sweet cup of coffee.
 I prefer to order with their mobile app, that way I can easily tell them how much sugar and cream I want in my coffee.

 That touches on another common problem with Dunkin Donuts.
 There tends to be severe language barriers in communicating with their personnel.
 Even if they speak English reasonably well, there is often a strong accent which is difficult for some of us, like me, to process.
 The mobile app is your friend for ordering; just make sure you select the correct store.

 They offer several breakfast sandwich options, mostly based on variations of bread – croissant, bagel, flatbread, etc. Often served significantly too hot, it is best to check the temperature before attempting to eat DD breakfast sandwiches.